bwagner78/bwagner78.github.io/now.md

 I am working through Psalm 119 for our evening worship and prayer meeting.

 ### Reading
 There are a few books or authors in constant rotation, the faithful voices that I love to return to.
-Currently, I am slowly reading through *[The Christian* Ministry](https://banneroftruth.org/us/store/church-ministry/the-christian-ministry/)*, by Charles Bridges, and *[Sin and Temptation](https://www.crossway.org/books/sin-and-temptation-hccase/), by John Owen.
+Currently, I am slowly reading through *[The Christian Ministry](https://banneroftruth.org/us/store/church-ministry/the-christian-ministry/)*, by Charles Bridges, and *[Sin and Temptation](https://www.crossway.org/books/sin-and-temptation-hccase/)*, by John Owen.

 The reading stack also includes:
 - *Given for You: Reclaiming Calvin’s Doctrine of the Lord’s Supper*, Keith Mathison